mdugot/attention-based-text-recognition/README.md

 ## Training

 Use the command `python3 train.py <path_to_the_dataset>` to run a training on the train set of the MJSynth dataset.
-During the training, the model state will be regularly saved in the folder named `./saves` inside the subfolder corresponding to the date the training started.
+During the training, the model state will be regularly saved in the folder named `./saves` inside the subfolder corresponding to the date and time when the training started.
 A training can be continued from a previous state with the option `--restore <path_to_model_checkpoint>` More info can be dislayed with `python3 train.py -h`.